 Choosing a hosting plan, make sure that it meets minimal technical requirements of your template.
 First of all, pay attention to the PHP and MySQL version that you get.
 If they are lower than what is specified for your template, you’re likely to have problems running the template installation.
 Then, make sure that other requirements match as well.
 Do not hesitate to contact your hosting provider in case any questions occur.

 Now, you’re all settled to start working on your WordPress website.
 Study your template’s documentation (as a rule it also includes a WordPress engine installation guide).
 Install the engine first and then the template.
 Make sure that you install sample data and your website looks and functions right as shown on the template’s Live Demo.
-In case something gets wrong, contact Support Center of the template’s provider.
+In case something gets wrong, contact the Support Center of the template’s provider.

-When customizing your website, start with general website settings and then go to customizing your website’s header, pages and footer area.
+When customizing your website, start with general website settings and then go to customizing your website’s header, pages, and footer area.
 Add a couple of Blog posts to start with (you need to have a lively blog to boost your website’s SEO).

 It’s up to you to decide when you’re done with website customization and ready to go live.
-Underinvesting time in your website is a big peril, so take your time to ensure that everything is smooth and shining there.
+Underinvesting time on your website is a big peril, so take your time to ensure that everything is smooth and shining there.

 If you’re creating your first website and have no coding skills, it’s very important to choose the right CMS to run your website with and find a top-notch template that has clean and valid coding, becoming design and rich functionality that’s powered by prebuilt plugins.
-If these two initial choices are successful, finding a right hosting plan and setting up your dream website, won’t be rocket science to you.
+If these two initial choices are successful, finding the right hosting plan and setting up your dream website, won’t be rocket science to you.

 Is there something important that I’ve left out?
 Let me know by asking a question in the Comments section below.
 Take care!